Galveston College strives to bring you the latest in healthcare education. Many of our healthcare programs have specific

 More and more patients require special care, sometimes around-the-clock.
 Needs vary from patient to patient, making it vital that the Patient Care Technician/Assistant has a diverse range of knowledge and skills to provide their basic care.
 This course is offers on an as needed basis.
 Please see the Director of Continuing Education if you are interested in taking this course.

 This certificate is designed to prepare students to work in the medical billing departments in a variety of health care settings including hospitals, medical clinics, and doctors’ office.
 Students will learn proper and accurate diagnostic coding and procedures used by today’s health care agencies…

 Health Unit Coordinator

-Prepare to that the NAHUC exam and explore the tasks and responsibilities of a health unit coordinator in support of medical staff, nursing personnel, hospital departments, as well as to assist patients and visitors… the next class offering will be in the Fall of 2019
+Prepare to that the NAHUC exam and explore the tasks and responsibilities of a health unit coordinator in support of medical staff, nursing personnel, hospital departments, as well as to assist patients and visitors

 Are you a first responder?
 (EMT, Paramedic, Nurse, Fire, Law Enforcement officer) We offer a wide array of Continuing Education courses for you to stay current on your CEU’s We are happy to meet any needs you or your